alphagov/govuk-frontend/src/components/radios/README.md

 ### Static asset path configuration

-To show the button image you need to configure your app to show these assets.
+In order to include the images used in the components, you need to configure your app to show these assets.
 Below is a sample configuration using Express js:

-    app.use('/public', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/icons')))
+    app.use('/assets', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/assets')))

 ## Component arguments